-Viewing Promote Successful submission of the Promote job to ZMF does not guarantee the job will complete successfully.
+Successful submission of the Promote job to ZMF does not guarantee the job will complete successfully.
 Job status can be viewed from the workbench as follows:

-Serena perspective - In the Serena Explorer view, find the node for the system or site where the relevant ZMF repository resides.
+- Serena perspective In the Serena Explorer view, find the node for the system or site where the relevant ZMF repository resides.
 Expand the z/OS Jobs node under that repository.
 Then expand the node for the job filter associated with your user ID and/or the application to which the promoted package belongs.
 The promotion job will be listed by job name and the output can be viewed in a workbench editor.

-See Chapter 2, "Working with z/OS Jobs" on page 55 for more information.

-Remote System Explorer perspective (IDz only) - In the Remote Systems navigation view (at right in the default layout), find the node for the z/OS system where the relevant ZMF repository resides.
+See Working with z/OS Jobs for more information. - Remote System Explorer perspective (IDz only) In the Remote Systems navigation view (at right in the default layout), find the node for the z/OS system where the relevant ZMF repository resides.
 Expand the JES node under the system name, then expand the My Jobs node to see a list of job filters.
 Expand the node for the job filter associated with your user ID and/or the application to which the promoted package belongs.
 The promotion job will be listed by job name and the output can be viewed in a workbench editor.

-See Chapter 4, "z/OS Projects Perspective Overview" on page 110 for more information.

-z/OS Projects perspective (IDz only) - In the Remote Systems navigation view (at left in the default layout), find the node for the z/OS system where the relevant ZMF repository resides.
+See z/OS Projects Perspective Overview for more information. - z/OS Projects perspective (IDz only) In the Remote Systems navigation view (at left in the default layout), find the node for the z/OS system where the relevant ZMF repository resides.
 Expand the JES node under the system name, then expand the My Jobs node to see a list of job filters.
 Expand the node for the job filter associated with your user ID and/or the application to which the promoted package belongs.
 The promotion job will be listed by job name and the output can be viewed in a workbench editor.

-See Chapter 4, "z/OS Projects Perspective Overview" on page 110 for more information.
+See z/OS Projects Perspective Overview for more information.